visgl/deck.gl/dev-docs/RFCs/v8.1/layer-masking.md

 - `generateMask` : when set, corresponding layer will contribute to the mask texture.
 - `applyMask` : When set, layer data will be filtered out as per the mask.
 - `maskHighlightColor` : Provided `applyMask` is set, by default objects outside of the masked region are discarded, when this prop is set to a RGBA color, instead of discarding the objects, this color is used as highlight color for objects inside the mask.
+- `maskBoundingBox` : Axis aligned bounding box to create the mask texture.

 ### MaskEffect

 A new effect class, `MaskEffect` will be added.
 It optionally takes a mask texture, bounding box.
 If not provided theses are generated based on layers attributes which have `generateMask` prop is set.
 All layers, which have `applyMask` is set will be masked by the texture mask.

-This effect operates if two different steps.
-The constructor, takes `precision` that defines, the size of the texture to be used for generating the mask.
+This `Effect` operates in two different steps.
+The constructor, takes `precision` that defines the size of the texture to be used for generating the mask.

 #### Generating Texture Mask

-If the mask texture is not provided, this effect generates the required texture.
+If the mask texture is not provided, this `Effect` generates the required texture.
 Internally it creates a new render pass to render data into an offline an Framebuffer.

 During pre render pass:
-- All layers are processed, and if a layer has 'generateMask' prop set, a bounding box of its data is calculated (optionally can be provided by the layer).
+- All layers are processed, and if a layer has `generateMask` prop set, a bounding box of its data is calculated (optionally can be provided by the layer).
 - All above bounding boxes are merged at each step.
 - This bounding box is used to setup Orthographic projection and layers are rendered to an offline Framebuffer.